nunet/device-management-service/test/README.md

 _Note: position these tests as per our test-matrix and triggers in to the correct place attn: @gabriel_

+_Note by Dagim: suggest if security.go is deleted entirely with utils/cardano because those tests do not apply to the new dms._

 `./test` directory of the package contains full test suite of DMS.

 ## Run CLI Test Suite